BII-Quantum/bii-quantum.github.io/_projects/project-35-gauche.md

 title: Tutorial for GAUCHE - A Library for Gaussian Processes in Chemistry
 topic: tutorial
 team_leads:
-  - Ryan-Rhys Griffiths
+  - Ryan-Rhys Griffiths (Ryan-Rhys, University of Cambridge)
-  - Sang Truong
+  - Sang Truong (sangttruong, Stanford University)
-  - Mathieu Alain
+  - Mathieu Alain (mathieualain, University College London)
-  - Anthony Onwuli
+  - Anthony Onwuli (AntObi, Imperial College London)

 # Comment these lines by prepending the pound symbol (#) to each line to hide these elements
 # contributors: